MedPT: A Massive Medical Question Answering Dataset for Brazilian-Portuguese Speakers: MedPT

 \subsection{Data Acquisition}

 To build the MedPT dataset, we collected real medical questions and answers in Portuguese from Doctoralia\footnote{https://www.doctoralia.com.br}, a widely used online platform where Brazilian patients ask health-related questions and receive responses from verified doctors.
-Doctoralia was chosen as data source due both its large volume of questions across a wide range of medical professions (specialties) and its verification process to ensure that only certified health professionals can respond to users’ inquiries.
+Doctoralia was chosen as data source due both its large volume of questions across a wide range of medical specialties and its verification process to ensure that only certified health professionals can respond to users’ inquiries.
 Additionally, all questions are completely anonymous, which guarantees the privacy and confidentiality of users’ personal information.
 Furthermore, the data collected from this platform are natural and user-generated, reflecting real-life inquiries from Brazilian users.
 This aspect makes the dataset particularly valuable for developing healthcare solutions tailored to the Brazilian context, as it captures the country’s linguistic and cultural nuances, healthcare system characteristics, and the prevalence of region-specific diseases.

 To collect the questions, answers, and related data, we developed a custom web-scraping pipeline to extract information directly from the website.
-Each sample includes the medical topic of the question (e.g., hypertension, pregnancy, diabetes), the patient’s textual query, the doctor’s textual response, and metadata about the physician, such as profession and rating.
+Each sample includes the medical condition of the question (e.g., hypertension, pregnancy, diabetes), the patient’s textual query, the doctor’s textual response, and metadata about the physician, such as specialty and rating.
 During this collection phase, we gathered approximately 2 million raw samples.